 SMC will use a broad framework to appraise ultra-orphan medicines which takes account of the nature of the condition, impact of the medicine, value for money, impact beyond direct benefits and on specialist services, and costs to the NHS.
 Further information is available in SMC guidance to submitting companies – supplement for medicines for extremely rare conditions (ultra-orphan medicines).

 Submissions received from April 2019 onwards will be assessed using the new approach.
+The previous ultra-orphan process (pre April 2019) is now closed for submissions and resubmissions.

 3. Evidence generation